Toxic Foods For Dogs You Have To Avoid Giving Them

 Dogs (and cats) eating toxic foods account for up to 98% of all reported animal cases and an urgent rush to the veterinarian.
-The two seasons of the year where these types of harmful exposures occur are in the summertime and December (aka holiday season.)
+The two seasons of the year when these types of harmful exposures occur are in the summer and December.
 Most of these dangerous reports are accidental and occur at the owner’s home.

 We researched and found some excellent explanations of the common food items that your dog should never ingest.
 We all know (or perhaps are the culprit) of people who sneak their dogs little pieces of human food under the dinner table.
 Most of the time we don’t know if it contains harmful ingredients and this can be a fatal mistake.
 Understanding what foods are harmful and toxic to your pup has life-saving benefits, such as: